nickjillings/JSAP/readme.md

 ## Introduction

-JSAP is a new audio effects framework for the HTML 5web audio API.
-JSAP effects are similar to desktop audio workstation plugins.
+JSAP is a new audio effects framework for the HTML 5 web audio API for building audio plugins.
+The standard defines both the host and plugin parts.

 ## Usage

 JSAP is made up of two parts, the plugins and the factory.
 The factory enables a website (host) to integrate and use JSAP plugin instances with ease.
 The plugins themselves are built on top of a BasePlugin JavaScript object, binding certain functions together.

-To include the JSAP library into a host, simply include the 'jsap.js' file, for example:
+To include the JSAP library into a host, simply include the 'jsap.js' file in your project, for example:

 ```html
 <script src="jsap.js"></script>